Chu Lai Air Base: History

 By mid-October 1965, the base was home to more than 80 A-4 Skyhawks from MAG-12.

-On the night of 27 October 1965 the Viet Cong penetrated the air base destroying 2 A-4s and severely damaging a further six.
+On the night of 27 October 1965 the NLF penetrated the air base destroying 2 A-4s and severely damaging a further six.
 The Marines killed 15 of the attacking 20-man sapper squad.

 In September 1966, a new 10000 ft runway, with taxiways, was completed, just west of the SATS strip.
 With the opening of the new runway, Marine Aircraft Group 13 with three McDonnell Douglas F-4 Phantom II squadrons arrived at Chu Lai and remained until September 1970.

 In April 1967, Marine All-Weather Fighter Attack Squadron 533 (VMA(AW)-533), equipped with the Grumman A-6A Intruder all-weather attack aircraft, arrived to provide air support for Marines in I Corps, and to deliver ordinance on targets in North Vietnam under all weather conditions.

-On the morning of 31 January 1968 as part of the Tet Offensive, the Viet Cong attacked the base with rockets and mortars triggering an explosion in the bomb dump.
+On the morning of 31 January 1968 as part of the Tet Offensive, the NLF attacked the base with rockets and mortars triggering an explosion in the bomb dump.
 MAGs 12 and 13 suffered three aircraft destroyed and 23 damaged.

 The last Marine sorties were flown from Chu Lai by aircraft from Marine Fighter Attack Squadron 314 (VMFA-314) on 11 September 1970.

 From 1967 the 54th Medical Detachment (Helicopter Ambulance) with Bell UH-1D Huey's were deployed here.

+A PAVN rocket attack on the base on the night of 4/5 May 1970 resulted in 12 U.S. killed and 33 wounded.

 The Marines departed Chu Lai on 13 October 1970, turning control over to the United States Army.